shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 ```

-Now just update your Person.java entity class.
+Now just update your **Person.java** entity class.

 ```
-@ElementCollection(targetClass = CarBrands.class)
+@ElementCollection(targetClass = CarBrands.class) //it is required to use targetClass attribute
-//we use targetClass parameter for referring the CarBrand class
+//we use targetClass attribute for referring the CarBrand class
-@Embedded
-private List<CarBrands> brands;
+@Embedded //as it is an embedded object private List<CarBrands> brands;

-//getter and setter methods
+// constructors, getter and setter methods
 ```

-Also update the PersonPersistent.java class.
+Also update the **PersonPersistent.java** class to map the carBrands object.

 ```
 List<CarBrand> brandsList1 = List.of(new CarBrands("Ford"), new CarBrands("Fiat"), new CarBrands("Ferrari"));